 Children After the Newborn Period Through Age 20 Years

-The Minnesota Department of Health's (MDH) Hearing screening program is intended to identify children in need of further diagnosis and treatment.
+The Minnesota Department of Health (MDH) Hearing Screening Training program provides screeners with the necessary skills to identify children in need of further diagnosis and treatment.

 This website is for programs such as:

 - Early Learning Programs (including Early Head Start and Head Start)